engineering-collaboration/book/docs/book/introduction/devops-agile-lean.md

 # DevOps, Agile, Lean

 Arguably, these terms have become quite fashionable.
-Various flavors of "agile" have been a trending over the years with multiple consultancies and tooling providers offering "best practice" solutions.
-In order to avoid any tribalism, bias, or emotional connotation, concluding this chapter we will avoid these terms as best feasible and use the titular term "collaboration".
+Various flavors of agile project management have been a trending over the years with multiple consultancies and tooling providers offering "best practice" solutions.
+In order to avoid any tribalism, bias, or emotional connotation, concluding this chapter we will avoid these terms as best feasible and use the titular term *collaboration*.

 We do not "win" by implementing trending forms of Agile or DevOps.
 Our customer base does not magically double because we introduce daily standup meetings.
 The sole motivator for change within organizational structures must be to strengthen market competitiveness.